ByThePowerOfScience/DivineJourney2Addons/README.md

 Changes:
 * Custom
   * Added "Saturegen" status effect: an effect similar to Regeneration but it affects Hunger instead of Health.
-* Blood Magic:
+* Blood Magic
   * Hellfire Forge
-    * Tweaks
-      * Can no longer input into the output slot of the forge.
+    * Items can no longer be input into the output slot of the forge.
     * Added CraftTweaker methods for crafting time, will transfer rate, and crafting with all will types.
 * Bewitchment
   * Added CraftTweaker hook to remove Rituals by name.